Gustavs3n22/DeltaruneYellowAssetLoader/README.md

 ## Installation and first steps

-Extract the archive into Deltarune Yellow's root folder (if you've done it correctly, override.cfg file would be in the same folder as Deltarune Yellow.exe).
+Extract the archive and move contents of DeltaruneYellowAssetLoader folder into Deltarune Yellow's root folder (if you've done it correctly, override.cfg file would be in the same folder as Deltarune Yellow.exe).

 Before you start editing assets you should visit mod.cfg file inside Resource_Pack folder.
 There you will find 4 variables: name of the project, description, language and version.
 All of them are currently cosmetic except language.
 If you are NOT going to edit text files, please leave language as "na", that way the mod won't create unnecessary language folder in appdata (more on that in "Changing text" paragraph)